judka-uriel/uriel-book/uriel_en.md

 it is an ethical solution to deflect the trajectory of a projectile from a large group of people onto a smaller group or onto one person.
 On the one hand, fewer people will perish.
-But on the other hand, no one has the right to sacrifice people from the smaller group.
-“No one's blood is redder than another's” (Sanhedrin [74a](https://www.sefaria.org/Sanhedrin.74a.20)).
+But on the other hand, no one has the right to sacrifice people from the smaller group: “No one's blood is redder than another's” (Sanhedrin [74a](https://www.sefaria.org/Sanhedrin.74a.20)).
 Therefore this problem has no solution, and no halakhah can be derived from this.